 Fern Schair, Esq.

-CLC’s executive staff are experienced professionals in the areas of family law, social work, and not-for-profit operations.
+CLCNY’s executive staff are experienced professionals in the areas of family law, social work, and not-for-profit operations.

 Karen P. Simmons, Esq., Executive Director

 Barbara H. Dildine, Esq., Deputy Director of Appeals

 Martha Schneiderman, Esq., Deputy Director of Trials and Training